prismarinechunks/x308base/Projectile.md

 x308 projectiles are reusable projectile entities designed for NPC attacks.

-They handle:
+Projectiles handle:

 - Movement
+- Collision
 - Damage
-- Collision
 - Effects
 - Sounds
 - Status effects
-- Custom behavior
+- Custom impact behavior

+NPCs decide the projectile's stats when they fire it.

-NPCs can use the same projectile entity while changing its stats.
+This allows multiple NPCs to use the same projectile while having different:

+- Damage values
+- Speeds
+- Lifetimes
+- Effects
+- Colors
+- Special abilities

+The projectile entity handles how it works.
+The NPC decides what it should do.

 ---

 # Entity Setup

-Projectile entities are usually stored in:
+Projectile entities are stored in:

     lua/entities/